xcube-dev/xcube/docs/source/overview.rst

 and exploiting cloud-based storage and processing resources.
-In particular, xcube's in-memory data model is provided by `xarray`_, the memory management and processing model is provided through `dask`_, and the external format is provided by `zarr`_. xarray, dask, and zarr have increased their popularity for big data solutions over the last couple of years, for creating a scalable and efficient EO data solutions.
+In particular, xcube's in-memory data model is provided by `xarray`_, the memory management and processing model is provided through `dask`_, and the external format is provided by `zarr`_. xarray, dask, and zarr have increased their popularity for big data solutions over the last couple of years, for creating scalable and efficient EO data solutions.

 Toolkit
 =======